sonnytedesco26/Marvel-Character-Saver/README.md

 # Marvel-Character-Saver

 ## Description
-This project uses data from the Marvel api.
+This project uses data from the Marvel API.
 Users can search their favorite superhero, and find out a brief description and featured comic books of that superhero.
 MongoDB was used for the database on the backend.

 ## Built With
 * Javascript
 * Node
-* Express.js
+* Express
 * GraphQL
 * MongoDB